You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 Conclusion

-You can create your home gym, or at least the equipment to equip it!
+You can create your home gym or the equipment to equip it!

 It is possible to make equipment that will fit your workouts.
 You only need a little bit of time, money, and creativity.
 It is possible to stay within your budget, take pride in making things, and still fulfill your American Ninja Warrior dreams.